Relative Hilbert Scheme of Points: Chow-Cohomology Correspondence

-In this diagram the first column is sujective, and the third and forth column are isomorphisms, so by diagram chasing we see that the second column is surjective and the fifth column is an isomorphism, which means $U$ satisfies the strong property.
+In this diagram the first column is surjective, and the third and forth column are isomorphisms, so by diagram chasing we see that the second column is surjective and the fifth column is an isomorphism.
+Hence $U$ satisfies the strong property.

-b) By the same argument in this case by assumption the second column is surjective, and the third and fifth are isomorphism so the fourth column is surjective, which means that $X$ satisfies the weak property. \end{proof}
+b) By the same argument in this case by assumption the second column is surjective, and the third and fifth are isomorphism so the fourth column is surjective.
+Thus $X$ satisfies the weak property. \end{proof}

-\begin{proof}[\textbf{Proof of Theorem 3}]
+\begin{proof}[\textbf{Proof of Theorem ~\ref{chow-coh}}]